cryostatio/cryostatio.github.io/guides/_subsections/create-an-automated-rule.md

 {% endhighlight %}

   <figcaption>
-    To create this rule with the Cryostat UI, follow the guide in <a href="{{ page.url }}#continuous-monitoring-in-a-containerized-jvm">Continuous monitoring in a containerized JVM</a>.
+    To create this rule with the **Cryostat** UI, follow the guide in <a href="{{ page.url }}#continuous-monitoring-in-a-containerized-jvm">Continuous Monitoring in a Containerized <b>JVM</b></a>.
   </figcaption>
 </figure>

-Once we've created this rule definition, Cryostat will check all of the existing target applications and watch for new targets that appear with the <i>jfrMonitoring=enabled</i> annotation.
-Any matching targets found will have a recording started automatically using the custom <i>Demo</i> template from our first use case.
-It will take an archived snapshot every five minutes and maintain an hour’s worth of these archives in storage.
+Once we've created this rule definition, <b>Cryostat</b> will check all of the existing target applications and watch for new targets that appear with the <code>jfrMonitoring=enabled</code> annotation.
+Any matching targets found will have a <code>Recording</code> started automatically using the custom <i>Demo</i> template from our first use case.
+It will take an <code>Archived snapshot</code> every five minutes and maintain an hour’s worth of these archives in storage.

-With this rule definition in place, Kubernetes or Red Hat OpenShift users can use familiar tools like <i>kubectl/oc</i> or the OpenShift console to mark target applications for monitoring, without needing to interact directly with the Cryostat API or UI.
+With this rule definition in place, </b>Kubernetes</b> or <b>Red Hat OpenShift</b> users can use familiar tools like <code>kubectl/oc</code> or the <code>OpenShift console</code> to mark target applications for monitoring, without needing to interact directly with the <b>Cryostat</b> API or UI.
 This opens the door to further automating your workflow.

-As an example, you might use or implement an Operator that monitors traffic flow or pod restarts and enables monitoring on pods after some criterion threshold is met, then disables it again if the target application's behavior returns to normal.
-As a Kubernetes administrator, you could receive a notification when this occurs and check the Cryostat archives to retrieve JDK Flight Recorder data from the target application recorded during the problematic period, or you could view these archived recordings in Cryostat’s Grafana dashboard.
+As an example, you might use or implement an <code>Operator</code> that monitors traffic flow or pod restarts and enables monitoring on pods after some criterion threshold is met, then disables it again if the target application's behavior returns to normal.
+As a <b>Kubernetes</b> administrator, you could receive a notification when this occurs and check the <b>Cryostat</b> archives to retrieve <code><b>JDK</b> Flight Recorder</code> data from the target application recorded during the problematic period, or you could view these <code>Archived Recordings</code> in <b>Cryostat’s</b> <b>Grafana</b> dashboard.

-**Note**: An important caveat is that Cryostat does not watch for changes in the Kubernetes annotations or labels; it only watches to see if target applications appear or disappear.
-To apply the annotation to a target application, we must apply the annotation or label to the application <i>pod</i> (which will cause Kubernetes to roll out a new replica), and not to the <i>deployment</i>.
+<span style="color:red">**Note**</span>: An important caveat is that **Cryostat** does not watch for changes in the **Kubernetes** annotations or labels; it only watches to see if target applications appear or disappear.
+To apply the annotation to a target application, we must apply the annotation or label to the application <i>pod</i> (which will cause **Kubernetes** to roll out a new replica), and not to the <i>deployment</i>.